ATHLETIC OFFICIALS SERVICE

 - establish affiliations and working agreements with other organizations of a kindred nature and purpose that the Board of Directors deems fit for the good and welfare of AOS and its members;

-- approve applications and nominations for Active and Honorary Membership; and
+- approve applications and nominations for Voting, Non-Voting, and Honorary Membership; and

 - act on any matter not specifically covered by the Articles of Incorporation or this Constitution and By-Laws.

-The Board of Directors shall consist of the two most recent Past Presidents and the following Elected Officers: a President, a Vice-President for each Sponsored Division, a Secretary, a Treasurer, a Membership Chairman, a Board Member for each Sponsored Division, and an Assignment Advocate for each Sponsored Division.
+The Board of Directors shall consist of the two most recent Past Presidents (if available) and the following Elected Officers: a President, a Vice-President for each Sponsored Division, a Secretary, a Treasurer, a Membership Chairman, a Board Member for each Sponsored Division, and an Assignment Advocate for each Sponsored Division (if Assignment Advocate position is approved by the board).
 The aforementioned Elected Officers will have and carry out the following job descriptions:

-- The President shall preside over all General Meetings and Board Meetings and appoint any special committees necessary to conduct activities of AOS.
+- The President shall preside over all General Meetings and Board Meetings and appoint any special committee necessary to conduct activities of AOS.

 - The Football Vice President shall assist the President, preside over meetings in the Football Division, serve as the general program chairman for the Football Division, and maintain meeting attendance records for the Football Division.

-- The Secretary shall be responsible for sending and receiving all correspondence between the Board of Directors and AOS Members which correspondence shall be made via email or by posting such communication on the AOS website, providing meeting agendas, recording meeting minutes, keeping a roll of members, furnishing information to any member of the Board of Directors upon request.
+- The Secretary shall be responsible for sending and receiving all correspondence between the Board of Directors and AOS Members which correspondence shall be made via email or by posting such communication on the AOS website, providing meeting agendas, recording meeting minutes, furnishing information to any member of the Board of Directors upon request.
 He or She may also discharge such other duties as belong to the office or are assigned to the office.

 - The Treasurer shall maintain a current record of the finances of AOS and shall have the authority to disburse funds up to a limit of $250 at his or her discretion.
-For amounts in excess of $250 requests for disbursement must be submitted to the Secretary and approved by the President.
+For amounts in excess of $250, requests for disbursement must be submitted to the Secretary and approved by the President.
 The Treasurer shall deposit AOS funds in a bank or trust company approved by the Board of Directors.
 All checks issued by AOS shall bear the signature of the Treasurer.
-The Board of Directors or a Committee appointed by the President shall examine the Treasurer’s accounts at the annual meeting.
+The Board of Directors or a Committee appointed by the President shall examine the Treasurer’s accounts twice annually.

-- The Membership Chairman shall review all new applicants, keep such records as are necessary to determine who is in good standing, and notify those members who are expelled for not meeting membership requirements.
+- The Membership Chairman shall review all new applicants, keep such records as are necessary to determine who is in good standing, and notify those members whose membership status has changed for not meeting membership requirements.

-- Football Board Member – Principal responsibilities are coordinating the Football Division’s Observer Program and Mentorship Program by recruiting participants, monitoring results, and channeling development and evaluation feedback to the Football Assignment Advocate and the Top 15 List Committee.
-Secondary responsibilities include 1) provide mentorship and guidance to the Football Vice President regarding the Football Divisions annual program and long term direction 2) voting on the Football Division’s Top 15 List and 3) presiding over Regular Meetings of the Football Division in the absence of the Football Vice President.
-Must regularly attend the Football Divisions meetings to promote the above referenced programs and make himself/herself available for evaluation / development questions and concerns from the programs participants.
-Should have a strong knowledge of the sports rules and mechanics, must have been an Active Member of the Football Division for a minimum of 10 years or previously been an Elected Officer of AOS.
+- Football Board Member – Principal responsibilities are coordinating the Football Division’s Observer Program and Mentorship Program by recruiting participants, monitoring results, and channeling development and evaluation feedback to the Football Assignment Advocate and the Top 15 List Committee (if available from the IHSA).
+Secondary responsibilities include 1) provide mentorship and guidance to the Football Vice President regarding the Football Divisions annual program and long-term direction, 2) voting on the Football Division’s Top 15 List (if available from the IHSA), and 3) presiding over Regular Meetings of the Football Division in the absence of the Football Vice President.
+He she must regularly attend the Football Divisions meetings to promote the above referenced programs and make himself/herself available for evaluation / development questions and concerns from the programs participants.
+He or she should have a strong knowledge of the sports rules and mechanics and must have been a Voting Member of the Football Division for a minimum of 10 years or previously been an Elected Officer of AOS.

-- Basketball Board Member – Principal responsibilities are coordinating the Basketball Division’s Observer Program and Mentorship Program by recruiting participants, monitoring results, and channeling development and evaluation feedback to the Basketball Assignment Advocate and the Basketball Division’s Top 15 List Committee.
-Secondary responsibilities include 1) provide mentorship and guidance to the Basketball Vice President regarding the Basketball Divisions annual program and long term direction 2) voting on the Basketball Divisions Top 15 List and 3) presiding over Regular Meetings of the Basketball Division in the Basketball Vice President’s absence.
-Must regularly attend the Basketball Divisions Regular Meetings to promote the divisions above referenced programs and make himself/herself available for evaluation/development questions and concerns from the programs participants.
-Should have a strong knowledge of the sports rules and mechanics, must have been an Active Member of the Basketball Division for a minimum of 10 years or previously been an Elected Officer of AOS.
+- Basketball Board Member – Principal responsibilities are coordinating the Basketball Division’s Observer Program and Mentorship Program by recruiting participants, monitoring results, and channeling development and evaluation feedback to the Basketball Assignment Advocate and the Basketball Division’s Top 15 List Committee (if available from the IHSA).
+Secondary responsibilities include 1) provide mentorship and guidance to the Basketball Vice President regarding the Basketball Divisions annual program and long-term direction, 2) voting on the Basketball Divisions Top 15 List (if available from the IHSA), and 3) presiding over Regular Meetings of the Basketball Division in the Basketball Vice President’s absence.
+He or she must regularly attend the Basketball Division’s Regular Meetings to promote the divisions above referenced programs and make himself/herself available for evaluation / development questions and concerns from the program’s participants.
+He or she should have a strong knowledge of the sports rules and mechanics, must have been a Voting Member of the Basketball Division for a minimum of 10 years or previously been an Elected Officer of AOS.

-- Football Assignment Advocate – Duties include working with all area league assignment chairpersons to promote the utilization and availability of AOS Members, and therefore, should maintain a working knowledge of the membership and their officiating proficiency.
+- Football Assignment Advocate (if position is approved by the board) – Duties include working with all area league assignment chairpersons to promote the utilization and availability of AOS Members, and therefore, should maintain a working knowledge of the membership and their officiating proficiency.
 Responsible for maintaining a record of members open dates and communicating availability and proficiency of AOS members to league assignors and other crew chiefs for consideration when games become available.
-Helps AOS members find replacements for games by letting the member know who else is open and component to fill an opening.
+He or she helps AOS members find replacements for games by letting the member know who else is open and component to fill an opening.
 Making sure AOS member crews chiefs know when the annual assignment chairman meeting is and have their crews open date schedule submitted.
-Attends the Regular Meetings of the Football Division and makes himself/herself available for scheduling questions and concerns.
+He or she attends the Regular Meetings of the Football Division and makes himself/herself available for scheduling questions and concerns.

-- Basketball Assignment Advocate – Duties include working with all area league assignment chairman promote the utilization of AOS members, and therefore, should maintain a working knowledge of the membership and their officiating proficiency.
-Responsible for maintaining and requesting records of members open dates.
-This includes electronic communications to members notifying then of openings and relaying the open members info to assignors for consideration.
+- Basketball Assignment Advocate (if position is approved by the board) – Duties include working with all area league assignment chairman promote the utilization of AOS members, and therefore, should maintain a working knowledge of the membership and their officiating proficiency.
+He or she is responsible for maintaining and requesting records of members open dates.
+This includes electronic communications to members notifying them of openings and relaying the open members info to assignors for consideration.
 Advocate shall also aid AOS members and assignors in finding substitute for games by electronically posting available games and providing input to requestor on ability of available replacements.
-Assortment Advocate shall attend regular basketball meetings and be available for scheduling questions and concerns.
+The Assignment Advocate shall attend regular basketball meetings and be available for scheduling questions and concerns.

 - The Basketball Vice-President shall assist the President, preside over Regular Meetings in the Basketball Division, serve as the general program chairman for the Basketball Division, and maintain meeting attendance records for the Basketball Division.